Printing tissue: Human skin models

-- Reducing the need for animal testing.
+- Reducing the need for animal testing by providing relevant models

 All in all, developing validated human skin tissue models extends possibilities for data that is more accurate, reliable and observable in a lab.